 You’ll hold sessions with individuals and groups in a safe and confidential environment.
 You'll encourage them to look at their choices and find their own way to make a positive change in their life.
+Some counsellors specialise in working with particular difficulties such as depression, bereavement, loss or addictions.
+Others may work with particular groups such as children and young people.

 - provide help, care and support to patients with cancer and their families